SAP-samples/fsm-extension-sample/README.md

 # Limitations

-Private docker registry is not supported by the scaffolds.
+* Private docker registry is not supported by the scaffolds.
+* The field "parameters" of appconfig.json doesn't support nested structure.

 # Known Issues
 There are no known issues for the moment.